tfmortie/setvaluedprediction/README.md

 ## Description

-Package with implementation of utility-based set-valued prediction for flat and hierarchical multi-class classification.
-We provide predictors that supports both Scikit-learn and PyTorch.
+This package provides various set-valued predictors for flat and hierarchical multi-class classification with support for Scikit-learn and PyTorch.

 ## Installation